jaboi313/Que-demo/README.md

 # Que-demo
-Que of theme park atraction demo with arduino.
+Que of theme park attraction demo with arduino.
 Code in python with firmata

+This is made for a demo of a theme park attraction que.

+The hardware is an arduino with LCD-screen.
+On the arduino is Firmata standard.
+The code is made in Pyhton.